haesemeyer/mine_pub/README.md

-# Model-free identification of neural encoding (MINE)
+# Model identification of neural encoding (MINE)

 Repository for the code used in developing, testing and using MINE.
+The paper "Model discovery to link neural activity to behavioral tasks" which publishes this code can be found at:

+[Costabile JD, Balakrishnan KA, Schwinn S, Haesemeyer M (2023) eLife 12:e83289](https://doi.org/10.7554/eLife.83289 )

 ## Main code modules